 Class music lessons are taught either by the class teacher or by a specialist music teacher once a week.
 These lessons include a listening activity, singing, improvising and composing using tuned and untuned percussion instruments, musical notation, and musical games that introduce and reinforce the children’s knowledge of the interrelated dimensions of music: beat/pulse, rhythm, pitch, dynamics, tempo, timbre, texture and structure.
 Children have the opportunity to listen to and discuss their opinions about a wide range of music, from a variety of genres such as classical, jazz, baroque, electronic, pop, blues, ragtime, rock, romantic, to name a few!
-The choice of listening material is taken from the new Model Music Curriculum.
+Although we mainly use Charanga as our music scheme, lesson are often adapted to the children and the choice of listening material is taken from the new Model Music Curriculum.

 This is a project that was started in 2015 and has continued every year since.
-Sadly it had to be put on hold during the Covid pandemic, but we are hoping to be able to re-start it soon.
+Originally it began with children in Year 2.
+However, sadly it had to be put on hold during the Covid pandemic, so in order to ensure that the children didn’t miss out on this fantastic opportunity, we have re-started it this academic year with children in Year 3.
 It was both set up and is run entirely by volunteers.
-All children in Year 2 are given the opportunity to have four free lessons on an instrument that they choose out of a given selection.
-These have included: violin, ‘cello, recorder, keyboard, guitar and ukulele.
+All children in Year 3 are given the opportunity to have four free lessons on an instrument that they choose out of a given selection.
+These have included: violin, ‘cello, recorder, keyboard, guitar, ukulele and pbuzz (a type of plastic trombone for beginners).
 The project was the brain-child of our visiting music teacher, Julia Drown, who also runs the school orchestra.
 It is a fantastic chance for the children to try out an instrument before committing to lessons in order to see if it is the right instrument for them.
 A number of children have then gone on to have formal music lessons.
 It has been a wonderful project, which has proved popular with the children.
-It has also been an excellent way to get members of the community involved as we are reliant on volunteers to come and teach their instrument to the children.
+It has also been an excellent way to get members of the community involved as we are reliant on volunteers (currently from a local secondary school) to come and teach their instrument to the children.